VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -reloadAuthKey value
      Auth key for /-/reload http endpoint.
-It must be passed as authKey=...
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings.
      Flag value can be read from the given file when using -reloadAuthKey=file:///abs/path/to/file or -reloadAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -reloadAuthKey=http://host/path or -reloadAuthKey=https://host/path
   -responseTimeout duration
      The timeout for receiving a response from backend (default 5m0s)